vhoulbreque/dafter/README.md

 dafter search mni --tags image deep-learning
 ```

-To list all downloaded datasets:
+To list all the datasets that have been downloaded and are stored on your machine:
 ```bash
 # Lists all datasets in database
 dafter list